wuxc/pywin32doc/md/win32api.md

 the handle returned is the same key handle passed in to the function.

-reserved=0: int
+	 _reserved=0_ : int

 	Reserved.
 Must be zero.

-sam=KEY_READ: int
+	 _sam=KEY_READ_ : int

 	Specifies an access mask that describes the desired security access for the new key.
 This parameter can be a combination of the following win32con constants:
 KEY_ALL_ACCESS
 KEY_CREATE_LINK
 KEY_CREATE_SUB_KEY